 8.4.2.162 Cluster Switch Announcement element

 A CDMG PCP or AP should transmit the Cluster Switch Announcement element to its original cluster before switching from a cluster to another.
 One of the synchronization pair PCPs or APs should also transmit the Cluster Switch Announcement element to its peer CDMG PCP or AP before joining a cluster.
-The Cluster Switch Announcement element can be included in the DMG Beacon frame or the , thus can be received by other member PCPs or APs.
+The Cluster Switch Announcement element can be included in the DMG Beacon frame or the Announce frame, thus can be received by other member PCPs or APs.
 The format of the Cluster Switch Announcement element is shown in Figure 8-401br.